Papershift/Microya-Kotlin/README.md

 ### Step 3b: Multipart File Upload

 Microya-Kotlin supports file uploads using multipart requests.
-To perform multipart request with Microya-kotlin.
-You'll need to use the `performUploadRequest` function.
+To perform multipart request with Microya-kotlin, you'll need to use the `performUploadRequest` function.
-For example, here's how to upload an image to imgur with microya.
+For example, here's how to upload an image to Imgur with Microya-Kotlin.

 Make the uploadRequest using `performUploadRequest`.
 ```kotlin